-Students are taught about the issues surrounding the sharing of nudes and semi-nudes as part of our relationships and sex education and computing programmes.
+Students in NFCE's registered schools are taught about the issues surrounding the sharing of nudes and seminudes as part of our relationships and sex education and computing programmes.
+These programmes may also be used for students accessing Alternative Education Provisions.
 Teaching covers the following in relation to the sharing of nudes and semi-nudes:

 - What it is

-- How it is most likely to be encountered
+- · How it is most likely to be encountered

 - The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment

 - Issues of legality

 - The risk of damage to people's feelings and reputation